PipelineAI/pipeline/README.md

 * Models, logs, and event are written to `--output-path` (or a subdirectory within).
 These will be available outside of the Docker container.
 * To prevent overwriting the output of a previous run, you should either 1) change the `--output-path` between calls or 2) create a new unique subfolder with `--output-path` in your `pipeline_train.py` (ie. timestamp).
 See examples below.
 * On Windows, be sure to use the forward slash `\` for `--input-path` and `--output-path` (not the args inside of `--train-args`).
 * If you see `port is already allocated` or `already in use by container`, you already have a container running.
 List and remove any conflicting containers.
-For example, `docker ps` and/or `docker rm -f train-census-v1-tensorflow-tfserving-cpu`.
+For example, `docker ps` and/or `docker rm -f train-census-a-tensorflow-tfserving-cpu`.

 (_We are working on making this more intuitive._)

 ## View Training Logs
 ```
-pipeline train-server-logs --model-type=tensorflow --model-name=census --model-tag=v1
+pipeline train-server-logs --model-type=tensorflow --model-name=census --model-tag=a
 ```

 _Press `Ctrl-C` to exit out of the logs._